Welcome to ICEMiC

 ICEMiC's research informs public and policy debate as well as helping to shape the contemporary sociologies of identities, citizenship, equalities and migration.

-Based in the School of Sociology and Social Policy, ICEMiC also includes members from external organisations and from other schools within The University of Nottingham and collaborates with other research centres and institutions nationally and internationally.
-It is one of seven research centres that contribute to The University of Nottingham's Integrating Global Society Priority Group.
+Based in the School of Sociology and Social Policy, ICEMiC also includes members from external organisations and from other schools within the University of Nottingham and collaborates with other research centres and institutions nationally and internationally.